allaccountstaken/improving-risk-profile-classification/README.md

 ![](assets/aml_precision_recal.png)
 ![](assets/aml_auc.png)

 The model was tested on 9 out of sample dataset and generally performed better than Gradient Boosting classifier in terms of recall.
 Precision score was also low as expected.
-This **ensemble model is able to flag 132 failed banks out of 138 failed, as compared to only 124 flagged by GBM**.
+This **`VotingEnsemble` model is able to flag 132 failed banks out of 138 true failed, as compared to only 124 flagged by Gradient Boosting**.
 ![](assets/aml_oos_performance.png)

 Further improvements could include optimizing for AUC and training/testing on more data, say from 2008 to 2016.
+Also, it would be very interesting to explore 6 missed banks in terms of fundamental analysis.

 ## Model Deployment

-The `VotingEnsemble` model tuned using automated machine learning achieved macro-recall of 0.94 and was selected for deployment.
+The `VotingEnsemble` model tuned using automated machine learning achieved `norm-macro-recall` of 0.94 and was selected for deployment.
 The model `automl_model.pkl` was saved and registered first.
 Successful deployment was confirmed here:
 ![](assets/aml_deployment.png)

 Endpoints were created here: